astorDev/nist/webhooks/dump/article/index.md

 app.Run();
 ```

+We were able to extract a `WebhookDump` from the example webhook request we've received.
+But there's not much use of it yet, since we haven't introduced any way to see the requests we've received.
+Let's go ahead and complete our system in the next section.

 ## Storing Webhook Dump.
 Part 1: Introducing an In-Memory Database

+The primary goal of the webhook dump is to test webhook integration and just show that everything was going as expected.
+Therefore, most of the time, we don't need real persistence.
+And since an in-memory database is easier to set up than a real one, we'll go with it.
+Let's start by installing the appropriate package:

+> We can easily use a real database with our setup as well.
+More on that at the end of the article.

 ```sh
 dotnet add package Microsoft.EntityFrameworkCore.InMemory
 ```

+Now, we can create our database model:

 ```csharp
 public class WebhookDumpDb(DbContextOptions<WebhookDumpDb> options)